-The proposal for a Council Implementing Decision increases the threshold of annual turnover below which taxable persons may be exempted from VAT.
-It therefore extends the scope of the simplification measure which removes many of the VAT obligations for businesses operating with an annual turnover no higher than EUR 20 000.
+The proposal for a Council Implementing Decision aims at increasing the current exemption threshold from EUR 20 000 to EUR 30 000.
+This increase in the threshold is a simplification measure which removes many of the VAT obligations for businesses operating with an annual turnover no higher than EUR 30 000.
+It will therefore have a potential positive impact on the reduction of administrative burden for a number of taxable persons and, subsequently, on the tax administration.